CollegeOfScripting/JavaScript/README.md

 + Pathfinding
 + Spreadsheet Data to JavaScript
 + Spreadsheet Common Functionality to JavaScript
-+ Investigtator Crime Scene Recreation
++ Investigtator Crime Scene Recreation in Game Engine - 2D and 3D